-Molasses bran muffins are the perfect vehicle for lovely rare Hawaiian honey.
+Molasses bran muffins are the perfect vehicle for lovely rare Hawaiian honey (or any good quality raw honey) and a terrific breakfast or snack.
 On a recent trip to the big island of Hawaii we learned all about this amazing honey so I had to write a post for you.
 If you love honey, you’ve got to try some.
+This recipe is before I went gluten-free so it contains wheat.

 Driving down a lush tropical road on the Big Island of Hawaii, we reached the unassuming driveway of the Rare Hawaiian Honey Company.
 The queens were being installed, so it was a big day.
 Not a parade, country fair or beauty pageant.
 Queen bees being installed in beehives to produce some of the most exquisite honey in the world.
 We heard the sound of busy, humming bees as soon as we opened the car doors.